underscoreio/essential-slick/src/pages/data_modelling.md

 This is similar to the enumeration pattern from the last set of exercises.
 There is a difference, though, in that sealed traits can be checked by the compiler to ensure we have covered all the cases.
-That is, is we add a new flag (`OffTopic`), but forget to add it to our `Flag => Char` function, the compiler will warn us that we have missed a case.
+That is, if we add a new flag (`OffTopic` perhaps), but forget to add it to our `Flag => Char` function, the compiler will warn us that we have missed a case.
 (By enabling the Scala compiler's `-Xfatal-warnings` option,